PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: PV-RCNN++: Faster and Better 3D Detection With PV-RCNN Framework

-where $\mathcal{U} \in \mathbb{R}^{n_x \times n_y \times n_z \times C_{r_2}}$ encodes the structure-preserved local features by simply assigning the features of different locations to their corresponding feature channels, which naturally preserves the spatial structures of local features in the neighboring space centered at $q_k$, This local vector representation would be finally processed with another MLPs to encode the local features to $C_{out}$ feature channels for follow-up processing.
+where $\mathcal{U} \in \mathbb{R}^{C_{\text{out}}}$.
+The inner sequential concatenation encodes the structure-preserved local features by simply assigning the features of different locations to their corresponding feature channels, which naturally preserves the spatial structures of local features in the neighboring space centered at $q_k$, This local vector representation would be finally processed with several MLPs to encode the local features to $C_{\text{out}}$ feature channels for the follow-up processing.

+It is worth noting that our VectorPool aggregation module can also be combined with channel reduction technique as in~\citep{sun2018fishnet} to further reduce the computation/memory resources by summarizing the input feature channels before conducting VectorPool aggregation, and we provide the detailed ablation experiments in Sec.~\ref{sec:ab_study} and Table~\ref{tab:exp_vp_cr}.

-Note that compared with set abstraction, our proposed VectorPool aggregation can greatly reduce the needed computations and memory resources by adopting channel summation and utilizing our local vector representation before MLPs.
-Moreover, instead of conducting max-pooling on local point-wise features as in the set abstraction, our proposed spatial-structure-preserved local vector representation can encode the position-sensitive local features with different feature channels, to provide more effective representation for local feature learning.
+Compared with set abstraction, our VectorPool aggregation can greatly reduce the needed computations and memory resources by adopting channel summation and utilizing the proposed local vector representation before MLPs.
+Moreover, instead of conducting max-pooling on local point-wise features as in set abstraction, our proposed local vector representation can encode the position-sensitive features with different feature channels, to provide more effective representation for local feature learning.

-\textbf{PV-RCNN++ with VectorPool Aggregation for Local Feature Aggregation.}~ Our proposed VectorPool aggregation is integrated in our PV-RCNN++ detection framework, to replace the set abstraction operation in both the voxel set abstraction layer and the RoI-grid pooling module.
-Thanks to our VectorPool aggregation operation, compared with PV-RCNN framework, our PV-RCNN++ not only consumes much less memory and computation resources, but also achieves better 3D detection performance.
+\textbf{VectorPool Aggregation on PV-RCNN++.}~ Our proposed VectorPool aggregation is integrated in PV-RCNN++ detection framework, to replace set abstraction in both voxel set abstraction module and RoI-grid pooling module.
+Thanks to our VectorPool aggregation operation, the experiments demonstrate that our PV-RCNN++ not only consumes much less memory and computation resources than PV-RCNN framework, but also achieves better 3D detection performance.